 02 of 12

-Summit County Metroparks offers more than 120 miles of paved and unpaved hiking and skiing trails, shelters and pavilions for picnics, and fishing for FREE.
-There are 13 parks to choose from that are scattered all throughout Akron, OH.
+Summit County Metroparks offers more than 120 miles of paved and unpaved hiking and skiing trails, shelters, and pavilions for picnics, and fishing, all for free.
+There are 13 parks to choose from that are scattered all throughout Akron.
 Many parks offer programs with their naturalists, concerts, hiking sprees, and other family fun days throughout the year.
-Open Dawn to Dusk.Continue to 3 of 9 below.

 A walk through the Glendale Cemetery is a walk through the past of Akron.
-You will see the statues and headstones of prominent "resident," including F.A.
+You will see the statues and headstones of prominent residents, including F.A.
 Seiberling and four former Congressmen.
-The Victorian Civil War Memorial Chapel there, built in 1876, honors the area soldiers who died in that war and is on the National Historic Register.
+The cemetery is also home to the Victorian Civil War Memorial Chapel, built in 1876, which honors the area soldiers who died in that war and is on the National Historic Register.
 Many people have picnics in the picturesque setting of rolling hills.
 There are also summer festivals held in the open, grassy areas.
-Open dawn to dusk daily.Continue to 4 of 9 below.

 Experience Lock 3 Live!